fivexl/website/content/blog/overture-case-study/index.md

 ---
 title: 'Ovrture Case Study'
 author_id: 'Vladimir Samoylov'
-summary: 'The secure migration of a private communications platform to a modernized digital infrastructure on the AWS cloud'
+summary: 'The secure migration of a private communications platform to a modernized digital infrastructure on the AWS cloud.'
 date: 2022-05-24
 author: Vladimir Samoylov
 panel_image: Ovrture_page.png